Communicating Your USP

 - Where do they want to take their business (or themselves personally) in the next 12 months and how can your product or service get them there?

-- What is their biggest fear, and how will your product or service stop this fear becoming a reality?
+- What is their biggest fear, and how will your product or service stop this fear from becoming a reality?

-For example, airlines selling business class travel used to try and outdo each other by listing a whole range of reasons why they were better – building advertising campaigns around saying they had more leg-room, more free-drinks, quicker check-ins, softer beds and better food than their competition.
+For example, airlines selling business class travel used to try and outdo each other by listing a whole range of reasons why they were better – building advertising campaigns around saying they had more leg room, more free drinks, quicker check-ins, softer beds and better food than their competition.
 But it was British Airways who came to dominate the business travel market because they looked at what the customer wanted from business travel and summed it up in one point – if you travelled with BA Business class you would ‘arrive ready to do business’.
 This gave them a single, strong message to build all their marketing around and you need the same for your business.

 Use the three questions above.
 Come up with a single, strong reason for someone to use your product or service that you can get across in a sentence.
 And don’t be afraid to ask for help – find someone in the target market that you are looking to sell to and ask them if you can talk to them for half an hour about what messages will resonate with them the best.
 Or spend an hour with an expert advisor who knows the marketplace and what motivates people in it.